dankamongmen/notcurses/USAGE.md

 // all-purpose ncvisual geometry solver. one or both of 'nc' and 'n' must be
 // non-NULL. if 'nc' is NULL, only pixy/pixx will be filled in, with the true
-// pixel geometry of 'n'. if 'n' is NULL, only cdimy/cdimx, blitter, and (if
+// pixel geometry of 'n'. if 'n' is NULL, only cdimy/cdimx, blitter,
-// applicable) maxpixely/maxpixelx are filled in.
+// scaley/scalex, and maxpixely/maxpixelx are filled in. cdimy/cdimx and
-int ncvisual_geom(const struct notcurses* nc, const struct ncvisual* n,
+// maxpixely/maxpixelx are only ever filled in if we know them. int ncvisual_geom(const struct notcurses* nc, const struct ncvisual* n,
                   const struct ncvisual_options* vopts, ncvgeom* geom);